 IR35 Reform – The Changing Landscape

 With less than a year until IR35 reform is extended, many recruiters are wondering how they should prepare for changes.
-While we’re realistic about the challenges of IR35, we are confident we could assist you in getting ready for reform.
+While we’re realistic about the challenges of IR35, we are confident we could provide access to assist you in getting ready for reform.

 Cutting Through The Noise

 As a result of recent and incoming IR35 reform, there has been a rise of misinformation spread by companies claiming to be specialists in this particular field.
-Having worked alongside Qdos Contractor at the forefront of IR35 since it was introduced nearly 20 years ago, we have genuine expertise in this complex area of tax.
+Having worked alongside Qdos Contractor at the forefront of IR35 since it was introduced nearly 20 years ago, you have access to genuine expertise in this complex area of tax.

 IR35 Compliance Experts

 Partnering with Qdos Contractor, they have helped handle well over 1,500 IR35 enquiries, at a tax saving of more than £35m.
-And over the years, with Qdos, we have developed a number of services to protect recruitment agencies from the threat that IR35 poses.
-We would be very interested in organising a call to introduce ourselves properly to get a better understanding of your specific needs.
+And over the years, they have developed a number of services to protect recruitment agencies from the threat that IR35 poses.
+We would be very interested in organising a call to get a better understanding of your specific needs.